mottajunior/green-logs/README.md

 ## FEATURES
   1. Send custom messages for GrayLog
-  2. Logs information on method execution With Decorators
+  2. Logs information on method execution With Decorators (Shell && GrayLog)